-Absorption Phase: The process or time period (thirty minutes to three hours) during which the body absorbs alcohol completely.
+Absorption Phase: This is the period of time, typically lasting between thirty minutes to three hours, during which the body completely absorbs alcohol.

-BAC: Blood Alcohol Concentration, aka Blood Alcohol Content.
-The amount of alcohol found in the blood.
-Used as the basis of DUI laws in every state.
+BAC: Short for Blood Alcohol Concentration, also known as Blood Alcohol Content, it refers to the amount of alcohol present in the bloodstream.
+BAC serves as the foundation for DUI laws across all states.

-Breathalyzer/Breathalyser: Machine used by police to measure a driver’s Blood Alcohol Content.
-This device can be handheld for use on the scene or stationary for use at a police station.
+Breathalyzer/Breathalyser: This device, employed by law enforcement officers, measures a driver’s Blood Alcohol Concentration.
+It can be a handheld device used at the scene or a stationary one used at a police station.

-DWI: Driving While Intoxicated or impaired by drugs or alcohol, including legal prescription drugs.
-Frequently used interchangeably with DUI.
+DWI: Stands for Driving While Intoxicated or impaired, encompassing impairment caused by both drugs and alcohol, including legal prescription drugs.
+DWI is commonly used interchangeably with DUI.

-Field Sobriety Tests: Tests given by police officers and state troopers to determine a driver’s physical/mental coordination as a first step toward identifying DUI.
-These tests, which have been standardized by the National Highway Traffic Safety Administration, are standing on one leg; the horizontal gaze nystagmus test, which is where a driver follows a pen or other object only with his eyes; walking in a straight line heel-to-toe; saying the alphabet, often backwards; and touching one’s nose with their head tilted back.
+Field Sobriety Tests: These standardized tests, conducted by police officers and state troopers, assess a driver’s physical and mental coordination as the initial step in identifying DUI.
+The tests include standing on one leg, the horizontal gaze nystagmus test (tracking a pen or object with the eyes only), walking in a straight line heel-to-toe, reciting the alphabet (sometimes in reverse), and touching one’s nose with the head tilted back.

-Ignition Interlock Device/Vehicle Lock: A device installed on a driver’s vehicle at his own expense that has a built-in breathalyzer.
-If the test detects alcohol on the driver’s breath, it prevents the car from being started.
+Ignition Interlock Device/Vehicle Lock: A device installed at the driver’s expense in their vehicle, featuring a built-in breathalyzer.
+If the breath test detects alcohol, it prevents the vehicle from starting.
 This device is also known as the “blow and go.”

-Implied Consent: Legal concept that all drivers, upon obtaining a driver’s license, give automatic consent to Blood Alcohol Content tests, including chemical tests and breath tests.
+Implied Consent: This legal concept states that all drivers, upon obtaining a driver’s license, automatically provide consent to undergo Blood Alcohol Concentration tests, including chemical and breath tests.

-Occupational Limited License: aka OLL; commonly referred to as “bread and butter license.”
-This is a temporary license that allows the holder to drive back and forth to work while their driver’s license is under DUI suspension.
+Occupational Limited License: Often referred to as the “bread and butter license” or simply OLL, this temporary license permits the holder to drive to and from work while their regular driver’s license is suspended due to a DUI.

-Probable Cause: Legal reason held by a police officer to stop a vehicle.
-It includes questioning the driver and making an arrest.
-Without probable cause, any evidence against the driver is suppressed, which means it can’t be used in court.
+Probable Cause: The legal justification that a police officer possesses to stop a vehicle, potentially leading to questioning the driver and making an arrest.
+Without probable cause, any evidence against the driver is deemed inadmissible in court.

-Sobriety Checkpoints: Often called “safety checkpoints” by police.
-Consist of roadblocks set up by police or state troopers to target drunk and impaired drivers.
-All drivers that go through a sobriety checkpoint will be screened for Driving Under the Influence and other driving impairments.
+Sobriety Checkpoints: Often known as “safety checkpoints,” these are roadblocks established by police or state troopers to target and identify drunk or impaired drivers.
+Every driver passing through a sobriety checkpoint is screened for Driving Under the Influence and other driving impairments.

 Free ConsultationYou will never find us short of knowledge & commitment